oracle-livelabs/apex/apex-professional-hol2/2-adding-columns/2-adding-columns.md

 ## Task 3: Create Lookup Tables

-Since multiple products may have the same values for color, department, and clothing, you can create a lookup table for each column to avoid repetition and make updates easier.
+Since multiple products may have the same color, department, and clothing values, you can create a lookup table for each column to avoid repetition and make updates easier.
 A lookup table stores the value of the available colors, departments, or clothing in a single place, and then each product can reference the value from the lookup table.

 You create lookup tables in this lab based on the three new columns.
 After you create a lookup table, the PRODUCTS table can reference the new color, clothing type, and department lookup value by its new numeric primary key value in the lookup table.